dhansel/vic20games/README.md

 This repository contains disassemblies of some popular VIC-20 games.

-The .asm files were created using the da65 disassembler and together with the included Makefile are set up such that the games can be assembled using th ca65 assembler (the cc65 compiler suite can be found [here](https://cc65.github.io)).
+The .asm files were created using the da65 disassembler and together with the included Makefile are set up such that the games can be assembled using the ca65 assembler (the cc65 compiler suite can be found [here](https://cc65.github.io)).
 Make sure the ca65/ld65 executables are in your search path.